-“He just has to introduce some speakers and make us cut the cake, that’s pretty much it”
+“So he can be our MC, he can just introduce some speakers and make us cut the cake, that’s pretty much it”

 – Oh no, definitely not.

 Being at an MC at a wedding reception involves a lot more than that.

 MC needs to be constantly talking with the venue manager, staff, bridal party, guests, photographers, videographers, DJ and of course with the bride and groom to make sure everyone knows what’s going on, keep things to the schedule, be flexible and know what to do if there is (and usually is) delays and unexpected events.

 Your friend should be having fun, eating, drinking, enjoying rather than running around trying to organise all night.

 I can be an MC at your reception instead.